 100% of JOM profits (about $7.00 per box) is donated to OCRA to find a cure for ovarian cancer.
 Since 2000, Just One Miracle has donated over $175,000 to OCRA.

 We’re grateful for all of our supporters, from our generous national partners to the many local small businesses who are making a difference one heartfelt gift at a time.
 Here are just a few of the individuals and companies who are bringing us closer to a world without ovarian cancer by donating a portion of sales to OCRA.

-Seek & Swoon’s knit throw blankets are all about beauty and inspiration, and their Hope Throw is no exception—the gorgeous teal and white throw will brighten anyone’s day, and every sale brings us closer to ovarian cancer cures. $10 from the sale of every teal Hope Throw is donated to OCRA.
+Seek & Swoon’s knit throw blankets are all about beauty and inspiration, and their Hope Throw is no exception — the gorgeous teal and white throw will brighten anyone’s day, and every sale brings us closer to an ovarian cancer cure. $10 from the sale of every teal Hope Throw is donated to OCRA.

 Coconu founders Sarah Warnick Belzer and Taylor Warnick know the impact of ovarian cancer firsthand, as it took the life of their mother, Kathy, when she was just 58 years old.
 Coconu believes the way to make progress is through supporting research, so every purchase of its organic personal lubricants support OCRA in Kathy’s name.
 10% of the purchase price of each Coconu product sold on coconu.com will be donated to OCRA.

 Designer Nikki Zazzali, founder of Revive Jewelry, created the Ovarian Cancer Collection so you can wear your support wherever you go.
-Each handmade piece is inspired by cell images of ovarian cancer, and every purchase brings us closer to cures.
-10% of the purchase price is donated to Ovarian Cancer Research Alliance.
+Each handmade piece is inspired by cell images of ovarian cancer, and every purchase brings us closer to a cure.
+10% of gross profit is donated to Ovarian Cancer Research Alliance.